A-Nikhil/Competitive-Coding-Practice/README.md

 I will be updating it continuously as I practice, so stay tuned.

 ### Places where you can practice competitive coding
-1. For studying for an interview or a Others.test
+1. For studying for an interview or an online assessment.
     1. [GeeksForGeeks](https://www.geeksforgeeks.org/)
         1. [Algorithms](https://www.geeksforgeeks.org/fundamentals-of-algorithms/)
         2. [Data Structures](https://www.geeksforgeeks.org/data-structures/)